OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ### **Screen readers**

-You can test if your application is completely readable using these test screen readers.
+To test if your application is completely readable, you can use the following test screen readers:

 * [ChromeVox](https://chrome.google.com/webstore/detail/chromevox/kgejglhpjiefppelpmljglcjbhoiplfn?hl=pt-PT) for Google Chrome